Team-goSTOPS/navbar-footer/README.md

-# U need to download the whatsapp icon also which is available in this repo
+# U need to download the whatsapp icon "pngwing.com.png" which is available in this repo